-Here at Lismullen NS we engage in the active schools programme using a variety of ways to get our young kids up and moving weather it be Physical Education, sports such as gaelic football, tennis, rugby, swimming and participating it the Active School Week each year.
-Many other sporting activities also take place during the school year.
+Here at Lismullen NS we engage in the Active Schools Programme using a variety of ways to get our young kids up and moving whether it be our Physical Education programme or other sports.
+Children have the opportunity to engage in sports such as gaelic football, rounders, hurling, camogie, swimming, athletics, tennis & rugby.
+The children also participate in Active Schools Week and many other sporting activities take place during the school year.